-Proposed log structures, habitat structures and key structures, would have a natural appearance and engage at all flows with logs and boulders place along the channel bottom.
+The Project would install habitat and key structures comprised of logs.
+The log structures would have a natural appearance and engage at all flows with logs placed along the channel bottom.

 Key structures would be made of large woody debris and built to span the bankfull channel.
 Their primary objective is to slow and spread flows laterally during flood events.
 Key structures would be partially buried in the streambed or banks or wedged between live trees or log posts for stability.
 Smaller wood material would be wedged within the larger logs to decrease porosity of the structure.
 No hardware would be used to anchor the key structures.